frozenfung/frozenfung.github.io/pages/index.md

         <div class="title">Vista</div>
         <div class="subtitle">Try fast, fail fast</div>
         <div class="paragraph paragraph-one">
-          After graduation, I joined Alphacamp.
-Alphacamp is a startup school where we learn skills, build stuff and finally connect us with the industry.
-My classmates and I build a service called foodudes in three months.
-It is the final solution for searching terrific restaurant by a platform people who can share their favorite restaurants with their friend.
-In this project, I acted as a full-stack web developer with Ruby on Rails and Javascript.
-However, the most important lesson I learn is “Try fast, fail fast” to validate whether your idea works or not by publishing your minimum valuable product to the market ASAP.
+          After graduation, I joined Alphacamp which is the largest bootcamp in Aisa.
+Not only it provides environment where I could learn skills of web development and build real product, but also it connects us to information technology industry.
+We built a online service called foodudes from 0 to 1 in three months.
+It's a final solution for searching terrific restaurants by a platform people who can share their favorite restaurants with their friend.
+The most important lesson I learn is “Try fast, fail fast” to validate whether your idea works or not by publishing your minimum valuable product to the market ASAP.
         </div>
       </div>
       <a href="#" class="website reveal" title="Service is not supported anymore :$">